- 49er ID Card

 Parking permits are required at all times.
 Parking meters are enforced and require payment at all times.
 All "Reserved" spaces as well as handicapped spaces are enforced 24 hours a day, seven days a week.

 A written appeal must be filed within ten (10) business days.
 A response will be mailed to you.
 An online appeal form is also available for submission.
 More information along with a list of "seldom granted appeals" can be found at Citations.

 What do I need to do if I need to unload something and I need to park near a building or my residence hall?

-For short-term loading/unloading, call 704-687-0161 (PaTS Call Center) for permission and to provide vehicle information and location.
-You will then be given 15 minutes and will be asked to have a licensed driver attend your vehicle.
+For short-term loading/unloading, call 704-687-0161 (PaTS Call Center) to request permission and to provide vehicle information and location.
+You may be given 15 minutes and will be asked to have a licensed driver attend your vehicle.

 Sorry, no, you might get a ticket for that.
 Move your vehicle to another meter and please report the malfunction to Parking Services, 704-687-0161, so that it may be repaired.

 Parking Services has the authority to tow or boot a vehicle if citations total four (4) or more or the combination of unpaid deck vouchers and citations total seven (7) or more.
 All parking privileges will be revoked and your vehicle will remain on the Tow List until the account is cleared.